A lot of pests directly harm plants, and then there are ants. Ants can be quite beneficial to your garden, aerating the soil and improving drainage.

 Will neem oil kill ants?
 Neem oil has a reputation as an effective repellant and in killing common plant pests, including ants.

 There’s a slight chance of killing an entire ant colony using neem oil, so use it with care.

 Ant Killer: How Will Neem Oil Kill Ants

 Azadirachtin, the active ingredient in neem oil, has a chemical makeup similar to certain insect hormones.

-When ingested, this chemical can affect the insect’s hormonal system and cause it to stop eating, prevent egg-laying, or advance to the next growth stage.
+When neem oil ants are ingested, this chemical can affect the insect’s hormonal system and cause it to stop eating, prevent egg-laying, or advance to the next growth stage.
 It also impacts fertility.

 Research shows they excrete as much as 80% percent of the Azadirachtin.
 The rest stays in the insect’s body for an extended time.

 When topically applied as clarified Neem oil, there are only trace amounts of Azadirachtin.
 The oil itself can clog the insects’ airways, suffocating them.

 A good neem soil drench has limited effects on beneficial insects but can be devastating against harmful pests such as aphids and mealybugs.